“Every man dies — Not every man really lives.” — William Ross

 12. Do an extreme sport

-I don’t consider myself an extreme-sports person, but I do like to experiment in life.
+I don’t consider myself an extreme sports person, but I like to experiment in life.
 When I was in Cape Town in April 2013, my host and reader Lizette invited me to go paragliding as she has friends who are licensed tandem paragliding pilots.
-I took up the offer, and went paragliding not once, but twice!!!
+I took up the offer, and went paragliding not once, but twice!

 The experience was immense and one that I’ll never forget.
-I do recommend everyone to try at least one extreme sport in our lifetimes!
-(Of course, make sure *all* safety precautions are in place and you are with professional and licensed instructors.)
+Of course, if you’re doing an extreme sport, make sure *all* safety precautions are in place and you are with professional and licensed instructors.
 While the experience may only last a couple of minutes, those few minutes will be some of the most memorable ones in your life.

 - 20 unmissable extreme sports (and where to try them)

 - Bungee jumping: Top 10 bungee jumps in the world

 - Paragliding: Top paragliding sites in the world

 - Skydiving: World’s best places to skydive and bungee jump